cipo865/sudoku/README.md

     python3 sudoku.py [-h] -i INPUT [-d DELAY] [-H] [-a]

     You must specify an input file using the -i or --input flag.

+    Ensure the input file is located in the data directory.

+    You only need to specify the filename, not the full path.

     To enable the AC3 constraint propagation algorithm, use the -a or --ac3 flag.